How Does Scoring Work In Badminton?

 Scoring a Point

-Points are scored in badminton when a team commits an error during a rally.
+Points are scored in badminton when a team commits an error or fails to return the birdie during a rally.
 Each time a team commits an error, the opposing team is awarded one point.
 This includes allowing the birdie to hit the ground, hitting the birdie out of bounds, hitting the birdie into or under the net, or a player hitting the birdie twice in a row.
 A point can also be scored if a player on the opposing team comes in contact with the net either with their body or racket.

 How does the scoring system work in badminton?

-In badminton, teams can only score one point at a time.
-A team scores a point when the opposing team ends the rally by letting the birdie hit the ground or hitting the birdie into the net or out of bounds.
-A game is played in three sets to 21 points (the team must also have a two point advantage).
+The scoring system used in badminton is the rally point scoring system.
+This means that teams can only score one point at a time, but either team can score on any given rally regardless of who is serving.
+A team scores a point when the opposing team fails to legally return the birdie over the net.
+A game is played in three sets to 21 points (the team must also have a two-point advantage).
 The first team that wins two sets wins the game.

 How are points lost in badminton?